 - New functionality can be added quickly by developers.

-- Reduced time to market due to the agility of these systems.
+- Reduced time-to-market due to the agility of this type of system.

 - Ability to require approvals or encryption on published data.

-- They offer increased scalability, leaving them somewhat future-proof.
+- Increased scalability capabilities, leaving them somewhat future-proof.

 - Decreased operating costs.